-It is famous not only for its cosmopolitan lifestyle and entertainment but also for many important monuments and sights that are found on its land, such as the Castle of the Knights, the Valley of the Butterflies and of course, the famous Colossus of Rhodes, a 33-meter tall statue which stands at the entrance of the port and is considered one of the Seven Wonders of the World.
+It is famous not only for its cosmopolitan lifestyle and entertainment but also for many important monuments and sights that are preserved by the Greek National Tourism Organisation, such as the Castle of the Knights, the Valley of the Butterflies, and of course, the famous Colossus of Rhodes, a 33-meter tall statue which stands at the entrance of the port and is considered one of the Seven Wonders of the World.

 The history of Rhodes dates back to prehistoric times and visitors can get to know many monuments and archeological sites dating back to the 3rd century BC and are excellently preserved to this day.